-Group 5: Find several examples for each province where a place name is linked to a prominent physical feature (Rocky Point, PEI)
+Group 5: Find several examples for each province where a place name is linked to a prominent physical feature (Rocky Point, PEI).

-Group 6: Collect or create songs, poems, or collect short newspaper clippings about how the physical environment shapes the way of life in Atlantic Canada (e.g., Let Me Fish Off Cape St. Mary's)
+Group 6: Collect or create songs, poems, or collect short newspaper clippings about how the physical environment shapes the way of life in Atlantic Canada (e.g., Let Me Fish Off Cape St. Mary's).

 Group 7: Develop a layout and design for the bulletin board display to present the work of Groups 1-6.
 Make creative use of headings/subheadings, colour, size, and so on.
 Some explanation of parts of the display will be necessary.
-Monitor the work of the other groups' preparation for this task
+Monitor the work of the other groups' preparation for this task.

-The student will be expected to 1.2 describe the area, size, and physical features of Atlantic Canada
+1.2 describe the area, size, and physical features of Atlantic Canada

-Sample Assessment Strategies Teacher's Notes Teachers can have students discuss how well the co-operative tasks worked-Did everyone work well together?
+- discuss how well the co-operative tasks worked-Did everyone work well together?
 Could the group process be improved?
-How can the displays be enhanced? select songs or poems about life in an area of Atlantic Canada, and then write brief analyses to support the notion that the environment helps to shape the way a living is made and that a particular attitude toward the environment evolves select three cities/towns to which they might relocate-to help them decide why they made the selections they did, teachers can ask them to: make a list of the reasons for each choice describe what they know about these places rank them from most preferred to least preferred provide their reasons for this ranking identify the advantages the relocation to the preferred place would provide over their local community identify some aspects that may be lost by virtue of leaving their community use peer and group evaluation forms to assess the co- operative learning (with teachers) develop the criteria to assess the product of the co-operative group work (See TRM/ SRM in Teacher Resource.)
+How can the displays be enhanced? - select songs or poems about life in an area of Atlantic Canada, and then write brief analyses to support the notion that the environment helps to shape the way a living is made and that a particular attitude toward the environment evolves - select three cities/towns to which they might rélocate-to help them decide why they made the selections they did, teachers can ask them to - (1) make a list of the reasons for each choice - (2) describe what they know about these places - (3) rank them from most preferred to least preferred - (4) provide their reasons for this ranking - (5) identify the advantages the relocation to the preferred place would provide over their local community - (6) identify some aspects that may be lost by virtue of leaving their community - use peer and group evaluation forms to assess the cooperative learning - (with teachers) develop the criteria to assess the product of the co-operative group work (See TRM/ SRM in Teacher Resource.)

-The student will be expected to 1.3 identify the basic weather and climatic patterns of Atlantic Canada
+1.3 identify the basic weather and climatic patterns of Atlantic Canada